storyblok/storyblok-demo-default/README.md

 Have a look at the [Nuxt 3 deployment documentation](https://v3.nuxtjs.org/guide/deploy/presets) for further information.

 ## Some particularities to be aware of

+### Access token and path via URL parameters

+For our particular use case, we needed one deployed frontend that could be used to display a large quantity of demo spaces that are generated on the fly.
+Therefore, the access tokens of these spaces are passed via URL parameters.
+In a more typical scenario, you would probably want to hardcode the access token or store it as an environment variable (the latter being the recommended approach).
+The changes you have to make are documented as comments in the following files:
+- nuxt.config.js
+- layouts/default.vue
+- pages/[...slug].vue

 ### Internationalization and language detection